evanTheTerribleWarrior/doom-redis/README.md

 It does not take into account things like session management and other mechanisms that might matter in online games that share stats.

-For example, if I start the game with another player's name, it will add stats to that player.
-So if you want a proper management and isolation of each player you would need to add that logic.

-But who would want to ruin the fun??

 Anyway, happy playing and feel free to suggest additions that will make it more fun!